ignaigna/Simpsons-Hit-Run/README.md

 ## Suggesting Ports / Contact

-If you want to talk to me or suggest a port you can contact me in [discord.gg/uwp](https://discord.gg/uwp).
+If you want to talk to me or suggest a port you can contact me on [Discord](https://discord.gg/jngRaMK69D).

 ## Issues

-If you encounter issues, please [create an issue](https://github.com/3UR/Simpsons-Hit-Run/issues/new) on the GitHub repository.
+If you encounter issues, please [create an issue](https://github.com/3UR/Simpsons-Hit-Run/issues/new).

 ## Installation